 Intercity train tickets can be bought at a Biglietteria in any train station in Italy or online through Rail Europe.

 Important: Seat reservations are mandatory on Intercity plus trains and on most Intercity trains.
 Be sure to validate your ticket before boarding the train if your ticket is not for a specific date and time.

-If the seat assignment, time, and date is printed directly on the ticket you don't need to validate but if you're not sure it's best to do it or ask.
+If the seat assignment, time, and date are printed directly on the ticket you don't need to validate but if you're not sure it's best to do it or ask.

 Tickets for regional trains, slower trains that stop many places along the route usually within one region, can be bought within four months of your travel date.
 There is rarely any discount for buying a regional train ticket in advance.

 A regional train ticket does not have a specific date or time, it is valid for two months from the date of purchase for that train route.
 Exception: If you buy your ticket from a ticket machine at the station, it may have a date and time stamped on it.
 Regional trains do not have assigned seats so if you're traveling during peak commute times you may want to buy a first class ticket to have a better chance of finding a seat.
 You can buy your regional train ticket at a Biglietteria in any train station in Italy or a ticket machine at your departure station right up to the time of departure.